Mark0vic/SDR-YUINFO/README.md

 # SDR-YUINFO
-GNU-Radio SDR project published and presented at the YUINFO IT conference.
+FM transciever GNU-Radio SDR project published and presented at the YUINFO IT conference. <br>